dominikhei/eartquake-streaming/readme.md

 You need to have Terraform installed, and authenticated with AWS as wel as beeing able to execute shell scripts.
 Last, the ability to build docker containers is a requirement too.

-Once that has been made sure, you have to replace some variables in [var.tf](/terraform/var.tf).
+Once that has been made sure, you have to create a file called `prod.tfvars` and set some variables in it.
 They are:

 - aws_region: The region in which you want your services to sit
 - global_table_replication_region: The region in which the global table should be replicated